-- has fundamental skills to support investment decisions on stock, bond and derivative markets - applies concrete models to assess investment decisions on financial markets as well as corporate investment and financing decisions.
+- has fundamental skills in modern finance - has fundamental skills to support investment decisions on stock, bond and derivative markets - applies concrete models to assess investment decisions on financial markets as well as corporate investment and financing decisions.

 The module Essentials of Finance deals with fundamental issues in modern finance.
 The courses discuss fundamentals of the valuation of stocks.
 A further focus of this module is on modern portfolio theory and analytical methods of capital budgeting and corporate finance.